-Service to the community and his church are very important to Steve.
-He served on the stewardship council at St. Joseph’s Church in Penfield, New York and presently serves on the Board of Directors of the Epilepsy Foundation and the Fairport Baptist Homes Caring Ministries.
-He serves as Chairperson of the Major Gifts Committee and as Chairperson of the Development Committee of the Epilepsy Foundation and funds a scholarship bearing his name offered to college bound high school seniors who suffer from the challenges of epilepsy.
+Service to the community is very important to Steve.
+He has served on the Stewardship Council at St. Joseph’s Church, the Board of Directors of the Epilepsy Foundation, the Fairport Baptist Homes Caring Ministries, the Anthony Poselovich Memorial Foundation, the Rochester Americans Foundation and the Board of Directors of the Alzheimer’s Association of Rochester.
+Steve funded a scholarship bearing his name to college bound seniors who suffer from the challenge of epilepsy.

-“There have been a number of mentors who have influenced my life, but my father’s guiding hand helped me over numerous bumps in the road,” explains Steve.
+“There have been a number of mentors who have influenced my life, but my father’s guiding hand helped me over numerous bumps in the road.”
 “He encouraged virtue and character development, and was unwavering in his support of my education.”

-One of Theodore Roosevelt’s quotes has left an indelible imprint in Steve’s mind—Far better it is to dare mighty things, to win glorious triumphs even though checkered by failure, than to take rank with those poor spirits who neither enjoy much nor suffer much because they live in that gray twilight that knows not victory nor defeat.
+Providing caring, compassionate and responsive service to his clients is the cornerstone of Steve’s practice – that from which all else flows.
+He also cites the courage and integrity of Theodore Roosevelt as inspiration for being a person of conviction and action: “Far better is it to dare mighty things, to win glorious triumphs even though checkered by failure, than to take rank with those poor spirits who neither enjoy much nor suffer much because they live in that gray twilight that knows not victory nor defeat.”

 Areas of practice: